meditationstuff/protocol_1/index.md

 But there's a there, there, at least to the degree there's a there, anywhere.

 And, as mentioned above, self-hatred, self-adversariality, conceptualizations of "resistance" and "avoidance" are fine if they're there (trying to push it away can be counterproductive) but long-run not useful.
-And self-compassion, self-alignment, self-warmth is critical and enabling.
+And self-compassion, self-kindness, self-alignment, self-warmth is critical and enabling.

 \*\*\*